Custom Search

 2. team groups, using slow motion, then speed up stressing the importance of timing and deception.

-A coach should be learning constantly.
-Read basketball books, magazines and attend clinics.
-Weave any new tactic suitable to your personnel.
+A coach should always be a student of the game.
+He should read basketball books, magazines and attend clinics.
+From this constant learning process, he can adapt any new tactic that fits his personnel.
 Offenses that I have seen, or read about, are rarely original.
-Odds are good that a popular offense ten years from now, will be an adaptation of something used ten years ago.
+Odds are good that a popular offense ten years from now, will be an adaptation of something used twenty years ago.

 Personnel at Hand

-While coaches should try to find the best combination of players as quickly as possible, he, or she, should not too quick in hasty in selection of the starting six, or seven, players.
-The best teams have set starting combinations; therefore, coaches should practice their five best players together as a unit as soon as their superior ability surfaces.
+Find the best combination of players as quickly as possible.
+Coaches should practice their five best players together as a unit as soon as their greater ability becomes apparent.

-These substitutions must have as much practice time and game time as possible in order for them to coordinate their movements with the starters.
-Coaches should never wait until pressure situations to insert a first-line sub.
+These subs must have as much practice time and game time as possible.
+This allows them to better harmonize their movements with the starters.

 What Type of Offense Suits the Personnel?